 Another major factor is improper spring sizing.
 If your door had springs installed that weren’t properly rated for the door’s weight, they’ll wear out much faster.
 This is particularly common after a quick replacement job by an inexperienced technician.
 The springs work harder than they should, cycle after cycle.
 Eventually, they simply can’t handle the load anymore.

-Warning Signs You Need Garage Door Spring Repair
+Common Signs You Need Garage Door Spring Repair

 Commercial door springs typically give you warning signs before they fail completely.
 Recognizing these symptoms early means you can schedule a repair before you’re locked in or out of your facility at the worst possible time.